Students on the annual bus tour of Atlanta.

 • Personal Biography Form

 • Graduate Record Examination (GRE) scores is required for admission of this program, with a minimum score of 150 (Verbal), 150 (Quantitative), and 4.0 (Analytical Writing).
+GRE waivers could be granted under special circumstances.

 • Proof of English proficiency for applicants whose first language is not English: Test of English as a Foreign Language (TOEFL).
 TOEFL scores of 620/261/102 or higher for the test (paper, computer, and internet tests respectively) are expected.
 Other evidence of English proficiency, such as provided in writing samples or oral interviews, may also be considered in determining language proficiency.
 Applicants having completed a Bachelors or Masters degree at a US University are not required to submit TOEFL scores.
 OR International English Language Testing System (IELTS) with a minimum score of 7.5.
 For complete outline of the English proficiency requirement and ways to get exemptions from testing, please see https://grad.gatech.edu/english-proficiency

 The SCaRP PhD program typically makes fully funded offers for the first four years of the program.
 Students receive a tuition waiver and monthly stipend while working 15-20 hours per week as graduate research assistants, as co-op students with local partners, as TAs or instructors for our graduate and undergraduate offerings.
-The College of Design 2023-2024 stipend rates are:
+The College of Design 2024-2025 monthly stipend rates are:

-• $2,235 working at 15 hours per week
+• $2,302 working at 15 hours per week

-• $2,689 working at 20 hours per week
+• $2,770 working at 20 hours per week

 The institution guidelines for stipends can be found here: Stipends for Graduate Assistantships | Policy Library.